 b.
 Can I change steaming to baking for this cabbage roll recipe?

 The traditional Chinese method is to steam the cabbage rolls.
 I think this is because the oven is not the standard kitchen appliance for the Chinese.
-However, you can put the stuffed cabbage rolls on a baking dish to bake them.
+However, you can bake the stuffed cabbage rolls in a baking dish.

-I prefer to steam the cabbage rolls because it takes only fifteen minutes to cook, which is quicker than the oven.
+I prefer to steam the cabbage rolls because cooking takes only fifteen minutes quicker than the oven.

 c.
 Open-ended versus closed-ended cabbage rolls

 Some cabbage roll recipes suggest cutting the cabbage into a rectangle before using it to wrap the filling.
-Then, they roll up the cabbage, just like making Swiss rolls, and let the filling exposed at both ends.
+Then, they roll up the cabbage, like Swiss rolls, and expose the filling at both ends.